laurabpaulsen/-assignment-1-linguistic-analysis-using-nlp/README.md

 |etc|---|---|---|---|---|---|---|

-In the plot below the relative frequency of nouns, verbs, adjectives and adverbs are plotted for each subcorpus.
+In the plot below the average relative frequency of nouns, verbs, adjectives and adverbs are plotted for each subcorpus.
 ![rel freq plot](out/entities.png)

+The relative frequency of nouns are lowest in the `a1` subcorpus.
+However, this subcorpus has the highest relative frequency of verbs.
+This might be a result of the task of this essay.
+Students were asked to describe their experience with the English language, by evaluating their reading, writing, speaking, and listening proficiency in a personal involved style.
+This task might have resulted in a higher relative frequency of verbs.